jovotech/learn-jovo/courses/project-3-podcast-player/step-4-pause-resume-stream.md

-# Step 4: Pause and Resume the Audio Stream
+# Step 4: Pausing and Resuming the Audio Stream

 In this step, we will flesh out our podcast player and allow the user to pause and resume the audio file.